 E-safety is an important aspect of our computing curriculum.
 We understand that learning about keeping safe online does not only happen at school.
-Since September 2015 the monthly newsletter has a section dedicated to E-Safety and advice for parents.
-Newsletters can be viewed on the Home page in ‘Latest News’.
+Since September 2015, the monthly newsletter has a section dedicated to E-Safety and advice for parents.
+Newsletters can be viewed on the Parents section in ‘Latest News’.

 Steph Corbett, Early Intervention Family Worker, came into school to help Y5 and Y6 children and their parents about using the internet safely.

 Children are going to use the internet and social media.
 It is impossible to avoid.
 Therefore, it is our responsibility as adults to teach children how to use the internet safely and respectfully.
 The presentation was used to develop an understanding of who is responsible for a safer internet, how to be safe online as well as the consequences of using the internet incorrectly.
 It also included information about sharing indecent and inappropriate pictures.